open-mmlab/mmdetection/docs/nncf_compression.md

 2. The model is fine-tuned with compression (the parameter `nncf_config` is set).
    The result of this step is a checkpoint with the compressed model

-3. (optional) The compression precess may be resumed: model may be fine-tuned with compression a bit more (with the same compression parameters `nncf_config` in the config file).
+3. (optional) The compression process may be resumed: model may be fine-tuned with compression a bit more (with the same compression parameters `nncf_config` in the config file).
    The result of this step is a checkpoint with fine-tuned compressed model